-ECC Recommendation (04)05 providing “Guidelines for accommodation and assignment of multipoint fixed wireless systems in frequency bands 3.4-3.6 GHz and 3.6-3.8 GHz” and gives some examples of frequency arrangements that were initially developed for fixed and nomadic BWA applications.
-The indicated block edge masks were developed to ensure coexistence between PMP FWS applications.

-Following to an EC Mandate on BWA, CEPT concluded (see CEPT Report 15) that the deployment of fixed, nomadic and mobile networks is technically feasible within the 3 400-3 800 MHz frequency band under the technical conditions described in ECC Decision (07)02 and ECC Recommendation (04)05.

-Following another Commission Mandate on WAPECS, CEPT included least restrictive technical conditions for 3400-3800 MHz in CEPT Report 19.

-The results are reflected in the EC Decision 2008/411/EC on the harmonization of the 3400-3800 MHz frequency band for terrestrial systems capable of providing electronic communications services in the Community, which is implemented in EU Member States.
+Commission Decision 2008/411/EC on the harmonisation of the 3400-3800 MHz frequency band for terrestrial systems capable of providing electronic communications services in the Community is based on the results of studies in response to EC mandates that are documented in CEPT Reports 15 and 19 (which defines least restrictive technical conditions for 3400-3800 MHz).

+CEPT will conduct additional analysis to determine whether the existing least restrictive technical conditions (BEM) are suitable also for the high data rate IMT services supported by larger channel bandwidths as foreseen in the context of this ECC Decision.

+Consistency is ensured with the development of the ITU-R band plan in the bands 3400-3600 MHz.

+CEPT considered the band 3.4-3.8 GHz as two separate bands:

+a lower band 3.4-3.6 GHz and

+an upper band 3.6-3.8 GHz.

-In this Decision, CEPT took into account the two possible Frequency Division Duplex (FDD) and Time Division Duplex (TDD) duplex modes.
+In this ECC Decision, CEPT took into account the two possible duplex modes, Frequency Division Duplex (FDD) and Time Division Duplex (TDD).
 In the case of a TDD operation, it is beneficial to synchronise the TDD networks of different operators to avoid restricted blocks / guard bands between operators and therefore facilitates an efficient use of spectrum.

 CEPT took into account existing CEPT results on coexistence with other services and the potential impact on these services, such as FSS usage, in these bands.